gsswrk/gsswrk.github.io/_posts/2023-07-25-furbot-409-conflict.md

 Then it hit me, we can rebuild him.
 We have the technology.
-We can make him better, than he was.
+We can make him better than he was.
 Better, stronger, faster.